The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference

 A fundamental problem in the design and analysis of network experiments is the construction of appropriate mechanisms for randomizing treatment assignments across the network.
-We refer to such a randomized assignment mechanism as the \emph{experimental design}.
-In this paper, we focus on selecting an experiment design in order to facilitate precise estimation of a pre-specified causal effect.
-In the no-interference setting, independent treatment assignment is often an appropriate experimental design, as it facilitates estimation of the average treatment effect at the parametric rate.
-However, independent treatment assignment leads to exceptionally high variance in network experiments because it does not account for the underlying network.
+The randomized assignment mechanism is referred to as the \emph{experimental design}.
+In this paper, we focus on selecting an experiment design in order to facilitate precise estimation of a single experimenter-specified causal effect.
+Under SUTVA, independent treatment assignment is often an appropriate experimental design, as it facilitates estimation of the average treatment effect at the parametric rate.
+However, the variance of typical network effect estimators under independent treatment can be prohibitively large, growing exponentially in the degrees.
 The recent literature has highlighted that the best choices of experiment design should depend not only on the underlying network, but also on the causal effect under investigation.
 For example, experimental designs for the global average treatment effect often involve clustering units and assigning treatments to clusters \citep[see e.g.,][]{Ugander2013Graph,Eckles2017Design,Harshaw2023Design,Ugander2023Randomized} while experimental designs for direct effects involve assigning treatment to an independent set in the network \citep{Karwa2018Systematic, Jagadeesan2020Designs, Fatemi2020Network}.

 The work in this paper is motivated by two central questions in the design and analysis of network experiments.
 The first question is of interest from methodological and theoretical perspectives: